GSA/digitalgov.gov/content/events/2019/06/2019-06-14-us-government-open-innovation-summit-transformation-through-citizen-science-prize-competitions.md

 ---
 slug: us-government-open-innovation-summit-transformation-through-citizen-science-prize-competitions
-title: 'U&#46;S&#46; Government Open Innovation Summit&#58; Transformation Through Citizen Science and Prize Competitions'
+title: "U.S. Government Open Innovation Summit&#58; Transformation Through Citizen Science and Prize Competitions"
 summary: 'Engage in a series of exciting dialogues on how the public is helping to reshape government&#46;'
 featured_image:
   uid: